ging/fiware-cosmos-orion-spark-connector/README.md

 > **Warning** :warning:
 >
-> When packaging your code in a JAR, it is common to exclude dependencies like Flink and Scala since they are typically
+> When packaging your code in a JAR, it is common to exclude dependencies like Spark and Scala since they are typically
 > provided by the execution environment.
 Nevertheless, it is necessary to include this connector in your packaged code,
-> since it is not part of the Flink distribution.
+> since it is not part of the Spark distribution.

 ## Training courses